-Once a loan application for a loan is completed to borrow money for a specific purpose, the potential borrower eagerly awaits the result of the application so that he or she may receive the funds needed to achieve his ambitions, whether for business, car purchase, or holiday.
+Once a loan application for a loan is completed to borrow money for a specific purpose, the potential borrower eagerly awaits the result of the application.
+He or she may need the funds needed to achieve their ambitions, whether for business, car purchase, or holiday.

-A declined application potentially means that a life goal is left unfulfilled.
+If your application is declined, a life goal may not be fulfilled.
 Lenders refuse loans based on a person’s credit-worthiness and loan default risk.
-If you’re refused a loan that you need in emergency because your credit history isn’t the best, it may be worth looking for bad credit loans direct lenders, as they may be more willing to approve your application.
+If you’re refused a loan that you need in emergency because your credit history isn’t the best, it may be worth looking for bad credit loans direct lenders.
+These lenders may be more willing to approve your application.
 The criteria used to determine credit-worthiness and the ability to repay loans may differ between lenders and creditors.

 Those that have experienced a loan application decline may register with a credit checking agency to obtain their personal credit score and a credit report.
 A credit report provides the information needed to understand how the credit score contributed to the loan refusal.

 Common reasons people are turned down for loans include: